kammitama5/kammitama5.github.io/_posts/2021-02-10-Wednesday-February-10th.md

 - Today I also had an hour-long chat with my Mathematics professor, and she is not only awesome, but also very supportive.
 She's also absolutely geeky and fun, and makes me laugh.
 I love her!
 - I think it's amazing and really cool that people can all use statistics but with different lenses.
 They think about analyzing data in different ways, and some models are more common than others.
-Right now, I'm right at the intersection of encryption and statistics, and I'm really enjoying it.
+Right now, I'm right at the intersection of encryption and statistics (statistics covering the fairness and privacy aspect), and I'm really enjoying it.

 ## Thoughts
 - I have kind of laid low on recruitment for the past few weeks, even though I had still been getting opportunities.
 I started feeling like I didn't want to do